Mr-dev68/grpc_auto_package_generator/README.md

 5. make (or make install)

-this repo already include an "ready to go" example, without touching anything and running install_packages(in a docker container, VN or directly on your system) you will get two sample ready to use grpc interfaces. it will get you the idea how to use it in your projects :D
+this repo already include an "ready to go" example, without touching anything and running install_packages.sh (in a docker container, VN or directly on your system) you will get all pre-requirements, then by building the project two samples will be created. it will get you the idea how to use it in your projects :D

 # using this utility as sub cmake project